Evolution Awesomeness Series #3: Convergent Evolution

 According to PBS, “there are a finite number of effective solutions to some challenges, and some of them emerge independently again and again.”
 My Ph.D-in-Evolutionary-Biology-holding boss agrees; he says there are some traits that would be really effective, but that can’t evolve due to physical constraints.
 His example: that humans haven’t evolved wheels.
 Even though having wheels would make getting around a hell of a lot easier and potentially provide for better survival, we can’t make them.
 (Let’s all take just a moment to ponder what life would be like if we had wheels.
 Thanks.)

-On that website listed above, you’ll see photos of the Thylacine, an extinct marsupial carnivore.
-Compare it to the Gray Wolf, one of our most effective placental predators and you’ll see some basic similarities.
+Here’s a marsupial predator, the now-extinct Thylacine.
+Does it look like any placental predators you’re familiar with?
+Maybe canine in nature?
 (It’s a shame the Thylacine is extinct because they look pretty badass and I wouldn’t mind watching video footage of them on Discovery.
 Taking down kangaroos and shit.)

-Look here for a great image comparing four anteating-animals found across the planet.
-(Click on the image when the page loads for the full size.)
+Look at this PBS page on convergent evolution for a great image comparing four anteating-animals found across the planet.
+(Click on the image for the full-size.)

 I hope you’ve enjoyed today’s EVOLUTION AWESOMENESS SERIES on convergent evolution.
 I challenge you to find another example of convergent evolution and post it in the comments section!
 Thanks for reading!